vincemic/cv/README.md

 When the new customer service interface was released.

-- Required training for new representatives went from three weeks to two days,
+- Required training for new representatives went from three weeks to two days
 - Average call handle time went down 50%
 - Quality went up by 75%